roowahoo/Assignment-2-React/01-dating-app/README.md

 [Paul's Github](https://github.com/kunxin-chor?tab=repositories) was used as reference to recreate code that has been taught in class.
 [Javatpoint](https://www.javatpoint.com/calculate-age-using-javascript) was used as reference for code to calculate age.

+## Testing

+1. Test that user can create a profile
+a.
+Click on 'Create Profile' at the top
+b.
+Enter all inputs
+c.
+Error message will display under username to inform user when username is invalid or taken
+d.
+Submit
+d.
+Alert should inform user of successful creation of profile
+d.
+User profile will be displayed in 'Find Profiles'

+2. Test user entering an invalid username on login
+a.
+Enter a wrong username
+b.
+Alert should inform user that user is not found

+3. Test chat simulation
+a.
+Create profile, login with unique username and click on 'Find Profiles'
+b.
+Select a profile and click connect
+c.
+Enter a message and sending
+d.
+Click on 'COnversations'
+e.
+Conversation will be displayed

+4. Test edit messages
+a.
+Following test case 3, click on pencil icon to the right of a message to edit
+b.
+Enter new message below and click on tick icon to the right of the input textbox
+c.
+Click out of 'Conversations' and click in again
+d.
+Message should be edited

+5. Test update profile
+a.
+Login with unique username
+b.
+Click on 'My Profile'
+c.
+Edit any input
+d.
+Update
+e.
+Alert will inform user upon successful update

+6. Test delete profile
+a.
+Following test case 4, click 'delete'
+b.
+Alert will confirm if user wants to delete
+c.
+Click 'ok'
+d.
+User should no longer see their profile